News

 Harald Furre, New CEO

-The board unanimously appointed Harald Furre (55) today as CEO of Kilden performing arts centre Southern Norway.
+The board of directors unanimously appointed Harald Furre (55) today as CEO of Kilden performing arts centre Southern Norway.

 Read morenorth_east